Complete the Common App in 5 days with our College Application Booster® Camp.

 How to Write the Duke University Supplemental Essays

-Duke University asks all applicants to submit one required supplemental essay for the 2024-2025 application cycle, and offers students the option to submit up to two additional essays.
-As always, we recommend that you take advantage of the opportunity to tell the admissions committee more about yourself, as well as highlight your accomplishments, qualities, and unique ways of thinking!
+Duke University requires all applicants to submit one supplemental essay for the 2025-2026 application cycle, with the option to submit up to two additional essays.
+Though these essays are optional, take advantage of the opportunity to tell the Duke admissions committee more about yourself, as well as highlight your accomplishments, qualities, and unique ways of thinking!

 Required Prompt: